innovationgarage/PCparts/README.md

 # PCguts
 preparing an annotated dataset of PC pieces to use with YOLO

-1- Scrape the web for images of interesting parts/pieces in as many conditions and from as many angles as possible (especially including in an assembled machine)

 ## Steps to follow

+1- Scrape the web for images of interesting parts/pieces in as many conditions and from as many angles as possible (especially including in an assembled machine) - I did this by hand.
+Since I am only making a prototype project and testing if this is going to work at all!

 2- Annotate the images with the tool of choice.
 I used [ImageNet-Utils](https://github.com/tzutalin/ImageNet_Utils) because it's simple and fast and easily gives you XML annotations (I have not tried the txt files).
 It is, however, missing a magic wand tool for object selection.
   * some of the other tools I found interesting along the way: